Residential tariffs

 We hope the above information has explained how network tariffs work and you now have a better idea of your tariff options to be able to discuss with your electricity retailer.

-We understand that many consumers can find tariffs complicated – if you have more questions, you can email us at residentialtariffs@energyq.com.au and we’ll do our best to help you.
-But remember that as retail electricity tariffs vary across retailers, they are the best to provide advice on tariff options and any personalised tariff advice for you.
+We understand that many consumers can find tariffs complicated – if you have more questions, you can email us at residentialtariffs@energyq.com.au and we’ll do our best to help you (feel free to include your National Metering Identifier which is found on your power bill, and your phone number if you'd like us to call you to discuss your issue).
+But remember that as retail electricity tariffs vary across retailers, they are the best placed to assist you with any personalised tariff advice for your premises.

 For more tariff information, visit our Pricing & tariffs web page.